Table of Contents

 Other CTs can be ordered for specific cases with a larger diameter.
 To be specified when ordering.

-T-Box enclosure and meter plate
+Case and T-Box meter plate

-DIN rail enclosure on T mounting plate (H: 36cm, W: 21cm)
+DIN rail box on T mounting plate (H: 36cm, W: 21cm)

-Option: Pre-wired entry panel
+Option: Pre-wired input panel

 It integrates: